arshmalkana/Homelab-Docs/docs/installation.md

 ### 1. Cockpit

 **Purpose**:
 Cockpit is a web-based system manager for Linux.
-It gives me a dashboard to monitor resources, manage users, update packages, and troubleshoot without needing to SSH for every small task.
+Its a dashboard to monitor resources, manage users, update packages, and troubleshoot without needing to SSH for every small task.

 **Install**: